Kedu-SCCL/docker-restic-cron/README.md

 It adds the ability to schedule the backup operation running the desired restic command through standard cron lines.

+Use cases:

+* Schedule backups on a regular basis
+* Schedule backup removals on a regular basis

 # Usage

 Set up the `CRON` variable with a restic command.
 In this minimalistic example we will just display the restic version: